australasian-computer-music-association/acmc23-80-EcosystemMicrotonalExploration/article.md

 changes will be recorded by the DAW software and the changes will then be displayed and the changes made available to the current scale.
-In this way, you can establish a sense of modulation and harmonic progression in family of scales being generated. (*Microtonality and the Tuning Systems of Erv Wilson*, n.d.)
+In this way, you can establish a sense of modulation and harmonic progression in family of scales being generated.
+(Narushima, 2018)

 The eleven currently existing pages (more are yet to come) are: